(Originally 2006; introduction and postlude from 2010; slightly updated in 2015.)

 I simply can't imagine any of my piano heroes on this page -- including Bill Evans -- barking at a bassist in the studio like this.
 Part of jazz is going with the moment, and Corea, for all his former excellence as a free jazz pianist (try "Drone" with Holland and Altschul), apparently evolved into someone who worries about always looking good and professional even while just playing a blues.
 Still, Paul Motian told me he loved playing with Corea for two weeks at the Blue Note this past spring, so what do I know?
 And, to his credit, Corea did more than anybody else in this era to get Roy Haynes high-profile gigs.
 The lack of any Haynes on my list seems like a total disgrace -- until I check the discography and discover that not only have I not heard most of those albums, I doubt too many others have heard them, either.

 The hivemind was most upset about the omission of Muhal Richard Abrams and other AACM musicians.
 I tried to make it up to them with a carefully-compiled list of tracks that I thought were important.
-That list took me about a year but helped me get through certain doors that were previously closed.
+That list took me about a year but was a very helpful and educational task.
 In A Power Stronger Than Itself, George Lewis cites Whitney Balliett's 1977 New Yorker review of an AACM festival, writing that it "provides what is perhaps one of the most meticulous and richly contextualized accounts of AACM musical performances to appear in any American publication."

 Another heartless omission was the vibrant European scene, especially the major free jazz practicioners.
 I still don’t know enough, but just last week I bought an all-star FMP date, Alexander Von Schlippenbach, Evan Parker, and Paul Lovens on the Schlippenbach Trio's Elf Bagatellen (1990, FMP) (my first FMP album ever, I’m sad to say) from Destination: OUT!’s new mp3 store.
 It's pretty awesome.
 Sometimes I don't the appreciate the parody elements of the European conceptualists (covering Monk tunes in a jokey way, for example) but here these three just hunker down and channel the mysteries.
-Evan Parker is always amazing, I love every note he plays.
+Evan Parker is a true master.

 Another mysterious force worth exploring is guitarist Michael Gregory Jackson.
 He was part of a certain group of significant musicians that made about a dozen albums in different configurations.
 The core group is heard on the excellent live disc Oliver Lake, Zaki (1979, Hat Art) with Pheeroan Ak Laff.
-That trio reunited a couple of years ago and played a couple of gigs but I don't know if they have kept it up.
-Please keep at it, cats!
-We need you.
+That trio reunited a couple of years ago and played a couple of gigs.
 (Video of their Roulette show can be seen here.)

-Lee Konitz, Lone-Lee (1974, Steeplechase) I’ve finally heard a lot Konitz's output from this era, and Lone-Lee has my vote as the best.
+Lee Konitz, Lone-Lee (1974, Steeplechase) I’ve finally heard a lot Konitz's output from this era, and Lone-Lee has my vote as one the best.
 Sam Newsome told me to check it out just recently.
 It is Lee’s post-Tristano manifesto in a concentrated form, improvising pure melody with maximum passion, restraint, authority, and vulnerability.
 On Lone-Lee the tempos move around and sometimes he has to awkwardly restart an idea.
 But the two extended tracks just keep getting better as they go along.
 I’ve noticed that the longer he plays, the more intense it gets.
 Konitz is one musician who should always take an extra chorus or three.
-At this moment, he is arguably the greatest living soloist in the context of conventional chord changes and common practice jazz rhythm.
+When he is inspired, he one of the greatest living soloists in the context of conventional chord changes and common practice jazz rhythm.
 On a related topic, Sal Mosca, For You (1979, Choice) is the best Mosca I've heard.
-When he plays in time Mosca can be a little laboured, but the rubato explorations and ballads are stunning.
+When he plays in time Mosca can sound a little labored, but the rubato explorations and ballads are stunning.

 Bobby Hutcherson, Solo/Quartet (1982, Contemporary) I had McCoy Tyner and Hutcherson together on 4 x 4 but nothing under Hutcherson's leadership.
-Ben Street told me about this one, which is one of the best Hutcherson albums from any era.
+Ben Street told me about this one, which really should be better known.
 The overdubbed solo selections showcase Hutcherson's magnificent rhythm, and the pianist and vibraphonist phrase melodies exactly together in a terrific quartet with Herbie Lewis and Billy Higgins.

 Clifford Jordan, The Glass Bead Games (1973, Strata-East) Some musicians just sound better and better as the years go by.
 I can’t imagine there is a more fabulous Jordan album than this well-recorded double LP featuring two all-star quartets with either Stanley Cowell or Cedar Walton, Bill Lee or Sam Jones, and the miraculous Billy Higgins.
 There wasn’t anything by Cowell on the first list (for shame!) but his solo on his own “Cal Massey” here is impossible.
 Also hear his opening prelude on the worthy super-group album Such Great Friends (1983, Strata East) with Billy Harper, Reggie Workman, and Billy Hart.

 David Liebman, Richie Beirach, Ron McClure, Billy Hart, Searching for the New Sound of Bebop (1985, 1986, 1987, Storyville) Liebman's comments on his blog concerning his major award are impressive: "I am of course quite honored to be from what I can gather the youngest single recipient yet and as it appears as well the first from my generation.
 Realizing that I have not been too visible on the American scene in the past decades my gut feeling is the education aspect….the books, articles, etc., had a lot to do with receiving the award.
 I have always contended that the 'pen is mightier than the sword.'"
-Liebman is a player first and foremost, of course, but I can attest to some truth in his words: In my youth I devoured the incredibly helpful Liebman books, Self-Portrait of a Jazz Artist and, even better, Lookout Farm: A Case Study for Improvisation for Small Group.
+Liebman is a player first and foremost, of course, but I can attest to some truth in his words: In my youth I devoured the helpful Liebman books, Self-Portrait of a Jazz Artist and, even better, Lookout Farm: A Case Study for Improvisation for Small Group.
 The latter had sections written by Beirach, Frank Tusa, Badal Roy, and my future friend Jeff Williams as well.
-It was certainly the first of its kind!
-On my adolescent list I had the duo album because it was transcribed -- the mighty pen in action again.
+(Jeff told me later,”That book was the last gig.”)
+On my adolescent list I had the duo album because it was transcribed by Dobbins -- the mighty pen in action again.
 I can't say I know Quest's music all that well, but this recent reissue of three strong albums popped up on my radar recently and I was reminded how fluent, innovative, and crucial to the era this band was.
 As I have written before, if you admire Branford Marsalis and Kenny Kirkland, keep in mind that Lookout Farm and Quest are part of the source.

 Gary Peacock, December Poems (1977, ECM) There was ECM on my list but probably not enough.
 Peacock's collection of solos and duos with Jan Garbarek is something I've always enjoyed; if I hadn't plumped for Guamba I surely would have included it.
 Manfred Eicher is arguably the most important commissioner of new work that combines composition and improvisation.
 A thematic "suite" like December Poems is unthinkable without Eicher's influence and sonic know-how.
 The overdubbed bass and piano works well and for me this is some of Garbarek's best playing.